Fraberg/Fraberg/README.md

 - in python:
   - program to transfer all your spotify playlists into youtube music
-  - program to retrieve all your credit card operations and classify them into Google Sheet (done with french Open Banking API 'Budget Insight' and Google Cloud Function and Cron Jobs)
+  - program to retrieve all your credit card operations and classify them into Google Sheet (done with the help of [Budget Insight API](https://www.budget-insight.com/))
-  - program to retrieve lyrics on rap genius
+  - program to retrieve lyrics on [rap genius](https://genius.com/)
 - and many other, mostly done while bored in college

 </details>